juhamyllari/digit-recognizer/README.md

 The app is running (at least some of the time) on Heroku [here](https://digit-reader.herokuapp.com/).

 ## Implementation
 Digit Recognizer is a React app with a Python Flask backend.
-The backend uses a convolutional neural network implemented and trained in Keras.
+The backend uses a convolutional neural network implemented and trained in Keras on the MNIST dataset with custom augmentation.

 ## Documentation
 [Using Digit Recognizer](https://github.com/juhamyllari/digit-recognizer/blob/master/documentation/usage.md)